WaseemAbbas1986/Super-Store-Sales-Analysis-Power-BI/README.md

 ### Project Overview
-This data analysis project aims to analyse super store sales and indenfe the top and low sales products and as well as sales trends.
+This data analysis project aims to analyze super store sales and identify the top and low sales products and as well as sales trends.
 YoY profit and Yoy sales analysis. by analysing varius aspects of sales data, we seek to indentfye trends, make data driven-decision and gain deeper understanding of company performance

 ### Data Sources